Strategy for Human Design. entrepreneur, futurist, digital strategist, behaviorist, author, researcher, investor, adviser, mentor, and professor

 As a child, strategic games were played at home.
-My father taught me how to play chess, my grandfather on my mother’s side, taught me how to play poker.
+My father taught me how to play chess, and my maternal grandfather taught me to play poker.

-I enjoyed art, archery, target practice, fencing, dance.
-Favorite subjects were science and art.
+I enjoyed art, archery, target practice, fencing, and dance.
+My favorite subjects were science and art.

 In addition, to finding a kid’s media company, my neighborhood friends and I would write and produce elaborate plays for the neighbors.

 Academic test scores would not deter me from pursuing my goal of becoming a graphic designer and illustrator, though I could have pursued other options.